open-mmlab/mmpose/docs/en/quick_run.md

 Checkpoints and logs will be saved under `$MMPOSE/work_dirs` by default.
 The best model is under `$MMPOSE/work_dir/best_coco`.

-Use the following command to evaluate the model on coco dataset:
+Use the following command to evaluate the model on COCO dataset:

 ```Bash
 python tools/test.py \